 The majority of the buses coming from Delhi prefer Route 2.
 The reason is –

-The Jalori Pass is located at steep, chances for deluxe/Volvo buses to reach anywhere near the pass is “NO“.
+- The Jalori Pass stands located steeply; chances for deluxe/Volvo buses to reach anywhere near the pass are NO.

-No buses directly come for Jibhi & then Jalori Pass.
-Buses pass via Aut tunnel, drops the passenger’s, and go straight to Manali.
+- No buses directly come for Jibhi & then Jalori Pass.
+Instead, buses pass via the Aut tunnel, drop the passengers, and go straight to Manali.

 If you are coming by your vehicle –

-It completely up to you which route you choose to take first.
+- It will be up to you which route you choose to take first.

-Anyways you can always come from the first route and end from another route.
+- Anyways you can always come from the first route and end from another.
 Both will get covered.

 How to Reach from Jibhi to Jalori Pass

-Upon reaching Jibhi you can take a shared cab/private cab which can do a round trip to the Jalori top.
-If you’re traveling with your vehicle then there’s nothing to wait for, head out straight.
+Upon reaching Jibhi, you can take a shared cab/private cab, which will take a round trip to the Jalori top.
+If you’re traveling with your vehicle, there’s nothing to wait for, then head out straight.

-Also, you can ask your hostel/hotel/homestay wherever you’ll be staying for the local guide to the Serolsar Lake trek if you need any guidance.
+You can ask your hostel/hotel/homestay you’ll be staying for the local guide to the Serolsar Lake trek if you need any guidance.

-Note – The trail at the starting is a bit confusing, so it’s better to take a local guide along.
+Note – The starting is a bit complicated, so it’s more beneficial to take a local guide accompanying.

 Serolsar Lake Trek

-Finally, after a long driveable journey, we have reached our landmark for the Serolsar Lake Trek.
+Finally, following a long driveable journey, we have touched our landmark for the Serolsar Lake Trek.

-There’s completely no doubt that Summers are considered to be the best for any treks on the mountains.
+There’s no doubt that Summers is considered the best for any treks on the mountains.

-The clear blue sky, comfortable clothing with the added hot sun will make the trek just more relaxing.
+The clear blue sky, comfortable clothing, and added sun will relax the trekking.

-The Winter season trek to Serolsar Lake is completely dependant upon the amount of snow gathered at the top.
-Not preferred when it snows heavily.
+The Winter season of Serolsar Lake Trek depends on the amount of snow accumulated at the peak.
+Therefore, it is not favored when it snows massively.

 You can consider yourself amongst the lucky ones if you’re trekking to Serolsar Lake just a few days after the snowfall.

-It takes some time for the Jalori Pass itself to get opened up after the snowfall.
-The roads get completely blocked, even a no way to walk on the slippery roads.
+It takes some time for the Jalori Pass to open up after the snowfall.
+After that, the roads get completely blocked, even if there is no way to walk on the slippery roads.

-If the luck is in your favor then you’ll be spotting some jaw-dropping scenes from the Jalori top.
+If luck is in your favor, you’ll spot some jaw-dropping scenes from the Jalori top.

-Note – You can always enquire from the local people living there, before planning your trip to Serlosar Lake Trek in Winters.
+Note – You can always enquire from the local people living there.
+But before planning your trip to Serlosar Lake Trek in winter.
 In the age of social media, nothing is far apart.
-You just have to reach out.
+So you have to reach out.

 Things to pack for the Serolsar Lake Trek